Skip to content

 5 Attractions to Visit on The Big Island, Hawaii

-Whether your goal is to find a spot perfect for snorkelling and discovering the wonders that lay underwater or find out interesting historical facts about the destinations of your vacations, this bay will serve both purposes.
-This remote bay on Hawaii’s west coast offers its visitors the chance to swim among a wide collection of sea turtles, tropical fish, and Hawaiian Spinner dolphins which are quite visible below the calm, shallow water’s surface.
+Whether your goal is to find a spot perfect for snorkelling and discovering the wonders that lay underwater or find interesting historical facts about the destinations of your vacations, this bay will serve both purposes.
+This remote bay on Hawaii’s west coast offers its visitors the chance to swim among a vast collection of sea turtles, tropical fish, and Hawaiian Spinner dolphins visible below the calm, shallow water’s surface.

-That’s not all, Kealakekua Bay holds quite the historical significance.
-Back in January 1779, navigator Captain James Cook spotted the bay and stayed there as a guest for several weeks till tensions arose between him and the locals leading to him being killed on the same shore.
-This major historical event was monumented by the iconic large white Captain Cook Monument which sits across the bay.
-You can also learn more about the history of the bay through the history lessons presented by the stat park which enlights visitors about the historical importance of the Kealakekua Bay.
+That’s not all; Kealakekua Bay holds quite a lot of historical significance.
+Back in January 1779, navigator Captain James Cook spotted the bay and stayed there as a guest for several weeks till tensions arose between him and the locals, leading to him being killed on the same shore—the iconic large white Captain Cook Monument across the bay monumented this significant historical event.
+You can also learn more about the history of the bay through the history lessons presented by the state park, which enlighten visitors about the importance of Kealakekua Bay.

 Leave a comment